 Firstly, GST/HST is different with pre construction homes than it is with resale homes.
 Resale homes purchase price includes GST/HST where pre construction homes do not.
 This has the potential to significantly increase the overall cost of your home.
 However, there are rebates you may be eligible for.

 Is this pre-construction home your first home?
-If so, there are some other considerations that you should account for
+There are some other first time buyer tips and considerations you should account for when buying a house.

 Purchasing a pre construction home is not as complicated as it seems.
-With the right real estate agent working for you, ample research and some patience, you will be able to find the perfect house or condo for you and your family.
+However, you will want the right real estate agent working for you.
+They’ll do ample research to find the perfect house or condo for you and your family.

-If you have any questions about buying pre construction homes, Beth and Ryan are always be more than happy to answer them for you.
-You can reach them, here!
+If you have any questions about buying pre construction homes, Beth and Ryan are Guelph realtors who are always happy to help.